 Prepare your decorations

-- Mix 1 cup of powdered sugar, 6 drops of orange food coloring and 2 tbsp of milk in a large shallow bowl.
+- Mix 1 cup of powdered sugar, 6 drops of orange food coloring and 2 tablespoon of milk in a large shallow bowl.
 Make sure all of the sugar lumps are gone and the consistency is nice and smooth but not watery.
-If it is watery just add 1 tbsp of powdered sugar at a time until it thickens.
-If it is too thick add 1 tbsp of milk at a time until it thins.
+If it is watery just add 1 tablespoon of powdered sugar at a time until it thickens.
+If it is too thick add 1 tablespoon of milk at a time until it thins.
 In a separate bowl add orange sugar sprinkles.

 - Take your cooled cookies with the eyeballs and place them face down into the bowl of orange icing and carefully pull it out and place it on a cooling rack to dry.
 For the other half of your cookies without the eyeballs, place face down in the orange icing then after you take them out place them into the bowl with sugar sprinkles so the sprinkles stick to the icing and then place them on a cooling rack to dry.